Last Updated: 13 November 2019

 We will always ask for your permission before sending your information to any other organisation, or for any use case other than what is outlined above.
 We may send you information related to our programs and further suitable opportunities for you, which you may terminate at your discretion.

 We get your information from your registration form, from your use of the website and materials, and from details of your progress in the program.
 For us to process your data we need to get your consent or permission to use your information on behalf of all those involved.
-We can't enrol you in the program without your registration information, and we also need to monitor your progress.
+We can't enrol you in the program and keep you up to date without your registration information, and we also need to monitor your progress.

 Whether you choose to join or leave the program is entirely up to you.
 The only effect of asking us to delete your information would be that you are no longer able to be a member of the program.
 You are entitled to do this at any point in support of your right to be forgotten.